 - Cover for adventures sports can be purchased for an additional premium

-There are some travel insurance brands that specialise in adventure sports travel insurance policies and others that can cover you if you’re competing in specific a professional sporting activities, so it pays to shop around and compare the available options.
+There are some brands specialising in adventure sports travel insurance policies and others that can cover you if you’re competing in specific a professional sporting activities, so it pays to shop around and compare the available options.

 If you do find cover for your chosen adventure activity, pay attention to the conditions listed in the policy - you may be covered only some of the time you're doing that activity.
 Conditions can include:

 - Hiking and trekking.
-If you’re planning hiking or trekking, some policies include an altitude limit.
+Some policies include an altitude limit.

 - Skydiving.
-If you’re planning on going skydiving, cover will typically only be offered if you perform a tandem jump with a licensed instructor.
+Cover will typically only be offered if you perform a tandem jump with a licensed instructor.

 Conditions vary between insurers and depending on the activity you want to participate in, so read the fine print of your product disclosure statement (PDS) for full details of the cover available and check out our guides below.

-Activities that are usually covered in most travel insurance policies include:
+Activities that are usually covered in most policies include: